julam9/Scrapping-FPL/README.md

 # Project for Scrapping Data from Fantasy Premiere League 2023/2024

+Fantasy Premiere Leage is a game that is based on Premiere League.
+Premiere League is the highest level of football (soccer) competition in England.
+As the name says, Fantasy Premiere League is when you can have fantasy in building squad using players from various (20) teams.
+Ater building squad, you will get points from goals, assist, hattrick, saves, performance, etc. The total points of all players will be aggregated.
+Usually, you play FPL in a league and compete with other FPL players.
+The winner of the competition is players with the highest total points.
 In this project, I tried to scrape data from FPL using FPL API.

 In cleaning the data, I got so much insights from : https://medium.com/analytics-vidhya/getting-started-with-fantasy-premier-league-data-56d3b9be8c32